Panasonic GX8 vs Sony A850

 Studio photographers will appreciate that the Sony A850 (unlike the GX8) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the GX8 and the A850 have been discontinued, but can regularly be found used on eBay.
+Both the GX8 and the A850 have been discontinued, but can regularly be found used on ebay.
 The GX8 was replaced by the Panasonic GX9, while the A850 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.
+Further information on the features and operation of the GX8 and A850 can be found, respectively, in the Panasonic GX8 Manual (free pdf) or the online Sony A850 Manual.

 So what is the bottom line?
 Which of the two cameras – the Panasonic GX8 or the Sony A850 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.